Air Science

 Carbon Filters

-Understanding Carbon Filtration Adsorption
+Understanding Carbon Filter Adsorption

 The filtration of gas molecules is based on the concept of adsorption.
 Two main processes by which adsorption takes place are physical adsorption and chemisorption.